ipfs/ipfs-blog/src/_blog/dapps-ipfs.md

 ---
 date: 2024-01-01
 permalink: /dapps-ipfs/
-title: 'The State of Dapps on IPFS'
+title: 'The State of Dapps on IPFS - Trust vs. Verification'
-description: 'TODO'
+description: 'Overview of the current landscape of dapps on IPFS through the lens of trust and verifiability'
 author: Daniel Norman
 header_image: /dapps-ipfs/header.png
 tags: